johbry17/johbry17/README.md

 # Bryan C. Johns — Data Storyteller & Analyst

-### Helping Data Speak Your Language
+### Fluent in Data.
+Fluent in Human.

+I help people understand the world so they can take better care of it.

-With a global lens and systems mindset, I translate complex data into reproducible analyses and production-ready visuals, so teams can focus on decisions, not paperwork. <em>Fluent in Data.
-Fluent in Human.</em>
+With a global perspective and systems mindset, I translate complex data into clear,  actionable analyses and visual stories that support real decisions—especially in mission-driven, interdisciplinary, or resource-constrained environments.

 **Open to contract & full‑time opportunities — [Email](mailto:bryan.johns@informedwanderer.com)**